DUI Bail Overview

 In some cases, the court may order “Self-Helps” as part of probation.
 This requirement could include AA meetings, outpatient treatment, or counseling.

-contact our office today for a free same day consultation
+You don’t have to plead guilty, contact our office today for a free same day consultation